mathworks-ref-arch/license-manager-for-matlab-on-aws/releases/R2022b/README.md

-# Network License Manager for MATLAB on Microsoft Azure
+# Network License Manager for MATLAB on Amazon Web Services

 > [!IMPORTANT]